Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 \subsection{Sheaves on \texorpdfstring{$G\Coarse$}{GCoarse}}

 In \cref{rhoijrthhgrewerggwerg}, we considered $\bC$-valued sheaves as a functor on pairs of a $G$-set equipped with an invariant entourage.
 In the present section, we get rid of the explicit choice of an entourage by equipping the $G$-set with a whole collection of such entourages called a coarse structure and considering the union of the sheaf categories for all these coarse entourages.
 In this way we eventually obtain a functor of $\bC$-valued sheaves on the category $G\Coarse$ of $G$-coarse spaces.
+We also discuss how the various adjunctions from the preceding section descend to the categories of sheaves.
+To provide a context in which restriction/transfer functors still make sense, we introduce the notion of a coarse covering in \cref{wefgihjwiegwergrwrg} and prove a base change formula for coarse coverings in \cref{rgkoqregqregqqef}.